-Winds are stronger and more consistent offshore than onshore and there is greater potential to install larger turbines at sea relative to onshore.
+Winds are stronger and more consistent offshore than a comparable onshore wind project.
+There is greater potential to install larger turbines at sea relative to onshore.
 The combination of high wind speeds and larger turbines allows for more energy generation.
-Not only will an offshore windfarm generate more energy, it will generate energy on a more consistent basis.
+Not only will an offshore wind farm generate more energy, but it will also generate energy on a more consistent basis.
 This makes it easier for the grid operator to integrate this renewable electricity source.

-The Climate Action Plan has set ambitious targets for decarbonisation by 2030 with a plan to deliver at least 3.5GW of offshore wind by that date.
-The recently published Programme for Government increased that 2030 target to 5GW.
+The Programme for Government (2020) has set ambitious targets for decarbonisation by 2030 with a plan to deliver at least 5GW of offshore wind by that date.
 Ireland now has a major opportunity to benefit from the significant reduction in the cost of offshore wind seen throughout Northern Europe in recent years.

 Floating turbines can be located in areas with sea depths over 60 metres, harnessing the best wind resources and opening new sites to power generation.
 Most offshore wind turbines today are fixed to the seabed, so-called bottom-fixed, and in more shallow waters.
 The next generation of turbines are designed to float in the water allowing development further out to sea where winds are stronger, but the water depths make bottom-fixed designs uneconomic.
 Most offshore wind floater designs are similar to the ones applied for the oil and gas platforms.
 Floating turbines are moored to the seabed with multiple mooring lines and anchors, in much the same way as a floating oil platform.
 Floating wind turbine motion controllers use sensors to regulate the turbine blades in adverse conditions, reducing strain on the moorings and maximising electricity production.
 There are three main designs of floaters for offshore wind (spar buoy, semi-submersible and tension leg platform) and both steel and concrete can be used as a construction material.